rogerhyam/open_plant_names/data/names/README.md

 ## rank

 The rank the name was published at.
-Currently this is restricted to: 'phylum', 'order', 'family', 'section', 'genus', 'subgenus', 'species', 'subspecies', 'variety', 'form'.
+Currently this is restricted to: 'phylum', 'class', 'order', 'family', 'genus', 'subgenus', "section", "series", 'species', 'subspecies', 'variety' and 'form'.
 This may change in the future but there is no intention to include all the ranks that have ever been invented.

 ## name